Sobeston/zig.guide/chapter-3.md

 # Generating Documentation

 The Zig compiler comes with automatic documentation generation.
-This can be invoked by adding `-femit-docs` to your `Zig build-{exe, lib, obj}` or `Zig run` command.
+This can be invoked by adding `-femit-docs` to your `zig build-{exe, lib, obj}` or `zig run` command.
 This documentation is saved into `./docs`, as a small static website.

 Zig's documentation generation makes use of *doc comments* which are similar to comments, using `///` instead of `//`, and preceding globals.